dessertj/dessertj-core/README.md

 =======

 The name is a short form of **De**pendency A**ssert**.
 Hence Dessert is a library to check assertions for dependencies.
-Typically it is used for unit-tests.
+Typically it is used within unit-tests.

 Goals
 -----